Hospitals & Services

 The purpose of the Fairs is to provide an overview of educational programmes offered at undergraduate and postgraduate level as well as highlighting what Nursing Workforce Postgraduate funding/study assistance is available.Come along and meet our Education Providers & Te Whatu Ora's Postgraduate Nursing Office.
 Welcoming any and all Registered Nurses interested in Graduate or Postgraduate level education for 2025.

 Career planning is the process of formulating career goals and identifying the steps and resources needed to achieve these goals.
 It is an on-going future-focussed professional pathway and not limited to specific jobs.

 Short Term (1 year) career planning is centred on specific job skills and knowledge with short term goal setting.

 Long Term (3-5 year) career planning is developmental and focussed on future interests and development intentions.

 Career planning support is available from your line manager, nurse educator, senior nursing colleagues, Postgraduate Nursing Coordinator and mentors.
 It is important that formal discussions take place with your line manager regarding your career aspirations, strengths and development needs.
-The following resources may be useful:

 The Child Health Accelerated Programme (CHAP) focuses on enhancing professional development for RNs working within Child Health in the Canterbury District Health Board by providing clinical experience through rotations to other clinical areas within child health, access to mentor support, the opportunity of postgraduate education and participation in PDRP.